 - Hosted on-premise within your own infrastructure

-- Hybrid deployment model (mixture of cloud and on-premise for a single repository)
+- Hybrid deployment model (a mixture of cloud and on-premise for a single repository)

 SharePoint offers a couple of these deployment options.
 Office 365 and SharePoint are commonly delivered via Azure.
 Choosing an on-premise version of SharePoint requires careful planning and resourcing with the trend being a preference for the cloud.